Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Rare Event Probability as Policy Value

-\eqref{eq:rare_prob_definition} looks no different than any other policy evaluation problem.
-However, in settings with large/continuous state space, (approximate) value iterations are not only expensive or infeasible, but also cannot guarantee a satisfactory level of estimation error because the considered rare event region $\mathcal R$ is not visited frequently enough.
-In order to frequently visit $\mathcal R$ in these high or infinite-dimensional situations, one is motivated to consider importance sampling which achieves variance reduction by approaching a target (zero-variance) distribution and learns to generate rare events efficiently.
+In settings with large/continuous state space, approximating values in \eqref{eq:rare_prob_definition} is expensive or infeasible.
+Moreover, it is hard to guarantee a satisfactory level of estimation error because the considered rare event region $\mathcal R$ is not visited frequently enough.
+In order to frequently visit $\mathcal R$ in these high or infinite-dimensional situations, one is motivated to consider the importance sampling \cite{asmussen2007stochastic} to modify the environment transition probability, which achieves variance reduction by approaching a target (zero-variance) distribution and learns to generate rare events efficiently.